htrajan/ht-drawsteel/Draw Steel Rules (original).md

 When you are in your wolf form, your speed increases by 2, you ignore [[Difficult Terrain|difficult terrain]], and your size becomes 1M.

-Whenever your rage is 4 or higher, you can shapeshift to become a hybrid bipedal wolf of your true form’s size.
+Whenever your [[Rage|rage]] is 4 or higher, you can shapeshift to become a hybrid bipedal wolf of your true form’s size.
 You gain 10 temporary Stamina the first time you shapeshift into hybrid wolf form during an encounter.

 ##### PRIMORDIAL STORM: LIGHTNING STORM